Guide-Analytics/question_extraction/README.md

     * Instead of looking for certain set structures, the set of qualifying structures would be learned from a corpus
     * Would be much better adapted to colloquial language, grammatical mistakes, misparsings by the parser, as well as any possible domain-specific language
     * One model is described by Wang and Chua: Wang, Kai, and Tat-Seng Chua.
 "Exploiting salient patterns for question detection and question retrieval in community-based question answering."
 Proceedings of the 23rd International Conference on Computational Linguistics (Coling 2010).
 2010.
-    * Uses lexical and syntactic rules
+    * Uses lexical and syntactic rules; F1 score is about 91%
 * Rhetorical or sarcastic questions
     * Currently a large portion of the questions extracted are rheotical or sarcastic, which offer little insight into actual inquiries by customers
     * Useful information could be condensed if these were eliminated